tekeh/beautiful-jekyll/_posts/2019-02-04-notepad_rough.md

 \end{equation}
 $$

-Which is non-zero (although we should expect this given that our overall density is not Boltzmann or entirely flat, so $$ \langle \partial U \rangle \neq \partial F $$)

-Clearly this should not be zero so maybe we should review our assumptions
+Which is non-zero.
+This should be zero in equilibrium so maybe we should review our assumptions

 <h5> i) Continuity </h5>